dhakago/human-capital-budget/PRD.md

 ## Edge Case Handling

-- **Insufficient Budget**: When submission amount exceeds remaining budget, show clear error message with current available amount and prevent submission
+- **Insufficient Budget**: When submission amount exceeds remaining sub-item budget, show clear error message with current available amount and prevent submission
 - **Concurrent Submissions**: Handle multiple users submitting simultaneously by validating budget availability at submission time
 - **Month Transitions**: Automatically switch to new month when date changes and reset budgets appropriately
 - **Empty States**: Display helpful empty states when no submissions exist for a period with call-to-action to create first submission
 - **Invalid Amounts**: Prevent negative or zero amounts, validate numeric input, and enforce reasonable maximum values
+- **Category Deletion**: Confirm before deleting categories; prevent deletion if there are existing submissions for that category in any month
+- **Empty Sub-Items**: Require at least one sub-item when creating or editing a category
+- **Budget Aggregation**: Ensure category total budget always equals sum of all sub-item budgets

 ## Design Direction